machfund/freetonso/README.md

-# TRICKS and TIPS:
+# TRICKS and TIPS
 When you enter a seed phrase use space between words.
 Do not place space before/after the last word of the seed phrase.

-# STAKING Shortcut:
+# STAKING Shortcut

 STEP 1: